emedware/svelte-lazy-router/README.md

 ### Main difference with common routers

 The `Router` object contains only the state of the routing.
 On the HTML generation level, it just forwards the content.
-All routing-related activity/elements (`Route`, `Link`, `getContext('router')`).
+It manages every routing-related activity/elements (`Route`, `Link`, `getContext('router')`, &c.) that happen inside.

 The `Route` element effectively displays the selected route.